In This Hub:

 How To Get Attacked

 Speaking as a professional who's job it was to tell nasty people "no," we noticed there were people just seemed to be wearing a sign that said "ATTACK ME!"
-While many will think we're talking about people who project 'victim,' we aren't.
+While many will think we're talking about people who project 'victim' that bullies zero in on, we aren't.
+We're talking folks who'd Mother Theresa would want to throw them a beating.
 These people have an innate talent to just piss off violent people.
 It almost seems like these folks have a checklist of ways to provoke an attack.
-Believe it or not, there really is a checklist.
-There are certain behaviors that will get you attacked!
-This page will help you prevent from running down that list.
-And yes, it does have everything to do with insecure alpha behavior.

 Return to top